-- Internal Storage: 1GB of storage space for installation & usage (recommended: 50+ GB available storage space for media, videos, images, and storage)
+- Internal Storage: Minimum 1GB of storage space for installation & usage

-- Note: OpenShot's downloadable binaries are only available for Intel® x86_64 processors.
-AMD and ARM processors will run OpenShot if you download and compile the source code on your computer.
+- Note: OpenShot offers downloadable binaries exclusively for Intel® x86_64 compatible processors.
+AMD x86_64 processors support OpenShot in Windows and Linux.
+For running OpenShot on AMD and ARM processors in Windows, macOS, Linux, and ChromeOS, download and compile the source code on your device.

-- Note: Hardware Acceleration is currently experimental in OpenShot.
-NVIDIA NVENC acceleration is only available in Linux operating systems.
-OpenShot v2.6.0 and later includes Intel® Quick Sync Video encoding in Windows operating systems.
-If you have a CPU that supports Intel® QSV encoding, you can use the encoder by choosing the appropriate Target on OpenShot's Export Video window.
+- Note: Hardware Acceleration in OpenShot is currently in the experimental stage.
+NVIDIA NVENC acceleration is only accessible in Linux operating systems.
+OpenShot version 2.6.0 and later incorporate Intel® Quick Sync Video encoding in Windows operating systems.
+If your CPU supports Intel® QSV encoding, activate the encoder by selecting the suitable Target in OpenShot's Export Video window.